liam866/Food-Tracker/README.md

-# Nutrition Tracker
+# Menu-to-Insight: Microservices OCR & RAG Pipeline

-Nutrition Tracker is a containerized food‑tracking application that combines OCR‑based menu parsing with Retrieval‑Augmented Generation (RAG) to produce grounded, explainable dietary recommendations.
-The system is implemented as a modular microservices architecture with clearly separated responsibilities and a fully traceable end‑to‑end data flow.
+Menu-to-Insight is a containerised system that converts restaurant menu images into helpful dietary recommendations.
+By combining OCR-based layout detection with Retrieval-Augmented Generation (RAG), the application provides grounded nutritional recommendations with verifiable reasoning.
+The system is built on a modular microservices architecture, ensuring a traceable data flow from raw image ingestion to final LLM inference.

 ---